GitTimeraider/Subscription-Tracker-docker/README.md

    - **⚠️ Change the default password immediately!**
    - Only admins can create new user accounts

-### Database Migration

-When switching from SQLite to PostgreSQL/MariaDB, you'll start with a fresh database.
-The application will automatically create the necessary tables on first startup.
-If you need to migrate existing data, you'll need to export/import your data manually.

 ### Building from Source

 If you're building the Docker image from source, the multi-stage build process will automatically handle database driver compilation: